sangjunyoo-phd/Predict-Qualification-Result-IFSC-sports-climbing-bouldering-/README.md

 This is Exploratory Machine Learning Project focusing on classification method.

-## Models with Logistic Classification (with Elasticnet regularization), Random Forest, Support Vector Classifier were made and evaluated

 ### Data Acquisition
 Use a dataset in Kaggle.
 (Source: IFSC Sport Climbing Competition Results)